JanMuench/Tutorial_Patch-clamp_data/README.md

     			}

 		gets the vector variabel "theta" with the rates and an int variabel "M_states" with the Number of Markov states.
-It defines the topology of the kinetic scheme by the independent non-zero coefficients.
+"M_states is" It defines the topology of the kinetic scheme by the independent non-zero coefficients.
 Thus we defined here a 4x4 rate matrix with 6 chemical reaction channels which describe the kinetic scheme of the ion channel.
-		Each ion channel has 2 states it is directly connected with by one transition (graph) Only the first and the fourth state one only one ajacent state.
+		Each ion channel has 2 states it is directly connected with by one transition (monomolocular chemical  reaction).
+Only the first and the fourth state have only one ajacent state.
 We chose the notation where the matrix acts onto the a column vector to its right which means the each coloumn of the rate matrix needs to be sum to zero.
 This happens in the following function "assign_diagonal_elements(rates,M_states, numeric_precision);".

-		To change the topologie of the knietic scheme from a 4 state to 5 state knietic scheme with a loop structure you could define a function such as this
+		To change the topology of the kinetic scheme from a 4 state to 5 state kinetic scheme with a loop structure you we change the function (an rename it)

 			matrix assign_param_to_rate_matrix_CCO_CO(vector theta,
                                    int M_states)